marcpage/libernet/notes.md

 ## Large file

-Large files are any file that is larger than 1 MiB.
+Large files are any file that is larger than 1 MiB (1024 * 1024 - 32 bytes).
-The file is broken up into up to 1 MiB chunks with each chunk being treated as a [Small file](#small-file).
+The file is broken up into up to 1 MiB (1024 * 1024 - 32 byte) chunks with each chunk being treated as a [Small file](#small-file).
-Maximum number of chunks is at least 6,095 as large file description is also limited to 1 MiB in size.
+Maximum number of chunks is at least 6,095 as large file description is also limited to 1 MiB (1024 * 1024 - 32 bytes) in size.
 This means the file limit is no lower than 6 GiB.
 The file description is a json array of chunk identifiers.
 The first element of the array describes the overall file contents.